HLammers/usb-midi/README.md

 # Next Step

 So far I&rsquo;ve demonstrated that multi-port USB MIDI works (be it without naming those ports).
 My next step is to integrate this with the UART/PIO MIDI drivers as built into [Cybo-Drummer](https://github.com/HLammers/cybo-drummer), because that&rsquo;s what I&rsquo;m doing all this work for.

+# Embedded vs external jacks

+Embedded jacks (bJackType=0x01) represent &lsquo;virtual&rsquo; ports inside the device (e.g. software synth); external jacks (bJackType=0x02) represent physical connectors on the device (DIN, TRS, etc.).
+The USB MIDI specification do not require both &ndash; a device can have only embedded, only external, or both.

+The advice to always add both embedded and external jacks comes from a bug in early versions of iOS, which only worked if both were provided.
+This has long been resolved (apparently since iOS 7, released in 2023), so that is no longer relevant.

+To be fully compliant with the USB MIDI specifications it would be best to use external jacks for ports which map to MIDI DIN/TRS connectors and embedded for all other cases, although functionally it doesn&rsquo;t matter which one is used.
+Eventually I will make it possible to specify embedded/external for each port.